-After a Medicaid recipient dies, the state must attempt to recoup from his or her estate whatever benefits it paid for the re...Read more
+Under Medicaid law, following the death of the Medicaid recipient a state must attempt to recover from his or her estate what...Read more

 Saying Medicaid Estate Recovery Keeps Families in Poverty, Advocacy Groups Call for Abolishing It